cleaner-bot/website/mkdocs/legal/privacy.md

 - server join time.
 - user flags.

+for the service "Dashboard" we optiain the following data:

+- IP address.
+- unique user id (number).
+- name or pseudonym.
+- date of the account creation.
+- user flags.
+- Link to avatar.
+- Usage of Discord Nitro/Premium status.
+- List of used GUILD server.

 For details, refer to https://discord.com/developers/docs/resources/user#user-object.

 ### Categories of affected users

 - Users of Discord.
+- Administrators of service "Dashboard".

 ### Purposes of processing

-Providing our service „The Cleaner“.
+Providing and adminstering our service „The Cleaner“.

 ### Applicable legal bases